 The office of the chief appraiser is primarily responsible for overall planning, organizing, staffing, coordinating, and controlling district operations.
 The administration department's function is to plan, organize, direct and control the business support functions related to human resources, budget, finance, records management, purchasing, fixed assets, facilities and postal services.
 The appraisal department is responsible for the valuation of all real and personal property accounts.
 The property types appraised include commercial, residential, business personal, utilities, and industrial.
-The district's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with the Texas Department of Licensing and Regulation.
-Support functions include records maintenance, information, assistance to property owners and assistance during protest hearings.
+The district's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with the Texas Department of Licensing and Regulation Support functions including records maintenance, personnel in support services coordinate information and assistance to property owners and assist during hearings.

-The appraisal district staff consists of 19 employees with the following classifications:
+The appraisal district staff consists of 15 employees with the following classifications:

-- 1 Official/Administrator (executive level administration) - 3 Professional (supervisory and management) - 5 Professional Technicians (appraisers) - 10 Administrative Support (secretarial, customer service, clerical, mapping, network support etc.)
+- 1 Official/Administrator (executive level administration) - 3 Professional (supervisory and management) - 6 Technicians (appraisers, program appraisers, network support, mapper) - 5 Administrative Support (professional, customer service, clerical, etc.)